s-laugh/babel-simulation-engine/README.md

 ### maternity-benefits
 This is a concrete example of a class library that implements the interfaces specified in the base library.

+## Development

+### Running Locally

+- `cd` into the solution folder
+- `dotnet run --project esdc-simulation-api`

+Note: If running this project locally alongside related web APIs, ensure you are specifying the projects to run on separate ports in the launchSettings.json file

+### Testing

+Tests are set up for the base library and the two scenario class libraries (sampleScenario and maternityBenefits).
+Running `dotnet test` will run the tests for all three test projects